5 Tips for New York at Christmas

 Check out my winter in New York packing list for a full list of essentials.

-Here are just a couple commonly overlooked things I recommend bringing:
+Here are just a few overlooked things I recommend bringing:

 - Hand warmers: It gets extremely cold in New York during the winter and you will be glad to have these hand warmers to wear inside your gloves or keep in your pockets!